nirbo/HRM/hybrid/TRAINING.md

   --optimizer_kwargs '{"use_gc": true, "weight_decay": 0.02}' \
   --lr_scheduler warmup_stable_decay \
   --lr_scheduler_kwargs '{"num_stable_steps": 20000, "min_lr_ratio": 0.05}' \
+  --grad_accum_steps 4 \
   --loss bcefocalloss \
   --loss_kwargs '{"gamma": 1.5}'
 ```

 * `--optimizer`, `--lr_scheduler`, and `--loss` fall back to the YAML values when omitted.
 * `--optimizer_kwargs`, `--lr_scheduler_kwargs`, and `--loss_kwargs` accept JSON or Python dict literals.
 They are merged with config-provided values, letting you tweak a single hyperparameter without rewriting the entire dictionary.
+* `--grad_accum_steps` overrides `train.grad_accum_steps`; when >1 the trainer divides each micro-batch loss by the accumulation factor, accumulates gradients across micro-batches, and only clips/updates/schedules on effective optimizer steps.
 * Checkpoints store the resolved names/kwargs and restore the scheduler state on resume.
 If an older checkpoint lacks scheduler metadata the trainer prints a warning and restarts the schedule from step 0.

 ## Dataset Preparation